richieredmond87/activityTracker/README.md

 ## Deployment
 To Deploy this project:
-1.Log into GitHub.
+1. Log into GitHub.
-1.From the list of repositories on the screen, select richieredmond87/activityTracker.
+1. From the list of repositories on the screen, select richieredmond87/activityTracker.
-1.From the menu items near the top of the page, select Settings.
+1. From the menu items near the top of the page, select Settings.
-1.Scroll down to the GitHub Pages section.
+1. Scroll down to the GitHub Pages section.
-1.Under Source click the drop-down menu labelled None and select Master Branch 1.On selecting Master Branch the page is automatically refreshed, Childrens-Memory-game! is now deployed.
+1. Under Source click the drop-down menu labelled None and select Master Branch
+1. On selecting Master Branch the page is automatically refreshed, Childrens-Memory-game! is now deployed.
-1.Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+1. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

 * Below is the deployed version: https://richieredmond87.github.io/Childrens-activityTracker/